-- This kit is for in vitro diagnostic use only. - Please use only the valid version of the package insert provided with the kit. - All reagents of this test kit which contain human serum or plasma have been tested and confirmed negative for HIV I/II, HBsAg and HCV by FDA approved procedures.
-All reagents, however, should be treated as potential biohazards in use and for disposal. - The Controls and Standards have been found to be non-infectious in cell cultures. - Avoid contact with Stop Solution containing 0.2 mol/L H2SO4.
+- This kit is for research use only. - Please use only the valid version of the package insert provided with the kit. - All reagents of this test kit which contain human serum or plasma have been tested and confirmed negative for HIV I/II, HBsAg and HCV by FDA approved procedures.
+All reagents, however, should be treated as potential biohazards in use and for disposal. - Controls and Standards has been found to be non-infectious in cell cultures. - Avoid contact with Stop Solution containing 0.2 mol/L H2SO4.
 It may cause skin irritation and burns. - Never pipette by mouth and avoid contact of reagents and specimens with skin and mucous membranes. - Do not smoke, eat, drink or apply cosmetics in areas where specimens or kit reagents are handled. - Wear disposable latex gloves when handling specimens and reagents.
-Microbial contamination of reagents or specimens may give false results. - Handling should be in accordance with the procedures defined by an appropriate national biohazard safety guideline or regulation. - Do not use reagents beyond expiry date as shown on the kit labels.
+Microbial contamination of reagents or specimens may give false results. - Handling should be in accordance with the procedures defined by an appropriate national biohazard safety guideline or regulation.